Below are a few photos of our time in Florence

 One of the most iconic places to visit in Florence is the stunning cathedral or Duomo which was named after Santa Maria del Fiore.
-It’s the 4th largest catherdral in the world.
+It’s the 4th largest cathedral in the world.

-Alongside the catherdral is the beautiful freestanding campanile or bell tower which was designed by Giotto.
+Alongside the cathedral is the beautiful freestanding campanile or bell tower which was designed by Giotto.

 The Uffizi Gallery is one of the most famous museums in the world with its many beautiful works of art including Botticelli’s – The birth of Venus.
 It also has works by Michelangelo, Leonardo da Vinci and Raffaello to name just a few.

 Pitti Palace which was once owned by the Medici family and is now the largest museum in Florence.
 There are works by Raphael, Titian and Rubens.
 The beautiful Boboli Gardens are situated on the hill behind the Pitti Palace and are a great place to take time out from the busy city.

 Climbing the bell tower

 It can get hot in Florence and climbing the Duomo or the bell tower can be hard work, make sure you have a cold drink with you.

 There can be long queue’s to the main places to visit so make sure you plan your days.

 All images of Florence are copyright of PBKphotos 2015